 The date finally arrived.
 It was early June.
 We woke up in Billings, Montana, and that evening we’d be sleeping in Yellowstone National Park.

-The road from Billings to Red Lodge was a fairly straight course through a flat plain.
-We neared the town and it looked like the road dead-ended at the big wall of a mountain in our windshield.
+Our Billings to Yellowstone road trip began with a fairly straight course through a flat plain.
+We neared Red Lodge, Montana, and it looked like the road dead-ended at the big wall of a mountain in our windshield.

 Up until 1936, that’s basically what it did.
 Red Lodge had been a coal mining community, but when the mines closed, the citizens lobbied to have a road constructed through the mountainous terrain from Red Lodge to the first National Park.